 Both of the Sapphire credit cards offers a wide array of benefits that you typically only find on premium cards with annual fees of several hundred dollars or more.
 Surprisingly, the regular version has absolutely no annual fee, which really makes it a no-brainer.

 The $95 annual fee for the Preferred may seem like a drawback, but the extra value you get with rewards is often worth it.
 Plus, you get a $0 intro annual fee for the first year.
-Trust me, it leaves quite the impression when you plop it on the table to pay for dinner because this card is made out of solid metal!
-Don't be surprised if you get some "oohs" and "ahhs" from people when they see your card.
+Trust me, it leaves quite the impression when you plop it on the table to pay for dinner since it's made out of real metal!

-If you are on the fence on whether you should go with the regular Chase Sapphire versus the Preferred, my recommendation is to go with the Preferred since the current promotion waives the annual fee for one full year.
-That way, you can give it a test drive for free and if you change your mind, you can always downgrade before the first year is up so you avoid ever paying a fee.
+If you are on the fence on whether you should go with the regular Sapphire versus the Preferred, my recommendation is to go with the Preferred since the current promotion waives the annual fee for one full year.
+That way, you can give it a test drive and if you change your mind, you can always downgrade when the first year is up to avoid paying the fee.

-You can apply online with the above link or call 888-693-7537.
-Spend $500 during your first 3 months and you will get an extra 10,000 points worth $100.00 in travel rewards.
-I would only recommend this one to a light spender.
-Because considering that the Preferred Sapphire card promo is waiving the fee for the first year, it clearly makes sense to snag that bonus while you still can.
+Spend $500 in the first 3 months from account opening to get the 10,000 bonus points - worth $100 in travel rewards.
+I would only recommend this one to a very light spender.
+However, considering that the Preferred card promo is waiving its annual fee for the first year, I would recommend snagging its big bonus while you still can versus the regular Sapphire.
+If needed, you could always downgrade the Preferred after the first year to the regular version.

 Disclosure: CreditCardForum is proud to be an affiliate of Chase and advertise their credit cards.
 However please note that even though we have that relationship which makes it possible to bring you these special deals, this review and all opinions contained within it are solely ours.